Benjamin-Italiaander/My_Notes/Linux/bash_otp_generator.md

 {
 # A bit of a Help menu here
    echo
-   echo "OTP token for user John in office365." echo echo "Syntax: [-h|c|p]" echo "options:"
+   echo "OTP token for user John in the office portal." echo echo "Syntax: [-h|c|p]" echo "options:"